article

-Cybersecurity risk assessments
+Cybersecurity risk assessment guide

 What is a cybersecurity risk assessment?

-A cybersecurity risk assessment is an evaluation of an organization’s ability to protect its information and information systems from cyber threats.
-The objective is to identify and analyze potential cyber threats to guide the allocation of resources to prevent and mitigate them, including setting security controls to protect IT resources.
+The objective of a cybersecurity risk assessment is to identify and analyze potential cyber threats to guide the allocation of resources to prevent and mitigate them, including setting security controls to protect IT resources.
 Providing a holistic view of IT resources, a cybersecurity risk assessment also helps security teams identify and prioritize gaps and areas for improvement to reduce vulnerabilities.

 Core components of a cybersecurity risk assessment typically include:

-- Policy analysis that considers security procedures, IT policies, disaster recovery plans, business continuity plans, and risk management policies
+• Policy analysis that considers security procedures, IT policies, disaster recovery plans, business continuity plans, and risk management policies

-- Data security analysis that evaluates how sensitive data is stored, classified, and secured as well as what access controls are in place
+• Data security analysis that evaluates how sensitive data is stored, classified, and secured as well as what access controls are in place

-- Physical security analysis, such as the accessibility of power backup for emergencies, locks, cameras, and alarm systems
+• Physical security analysis, such as the accessibility of power backup for emergencies, locks, cameras, and alarm systems

-- Network analysis that reviews internal and external networks, switches, and routers as well as network segmentation, firewalls, and wireless networks
+• Network analysis that reviews internal and external networks, switches, and routers as well as network segmentation, firewalls, and wireless networks

-- Server security analysis that evaluates redundancy, malware protection, authentication, and authorization
+• Server security analysis that evaluates redundancy, malware protection, authentication, and authorization

-- Third-party security analysis for third parties that have access to an organization’s systems
+• Third-party security analysis for third parties that have access to an organization’s systems

 Why is a cybersecurity risk assessment important?

 A cybersecurity risk assessment is important because it helps organizations take a proactive approach to threat mitigation and prevention.
-Additional benefits that make the assessment important include:
+Additional potential benefits that make the assessment important include:

-- Avoids compliance issues
+• Avoids compliance issues

-- Ensures the optimal use of security efforts and resources
+• Ensures the optimal use of security efforts and resources

-- Establishes risk baselines to help measure efficacy over time
+• Establishes risk baselines to help measure efficacy over time

-- Facilitates the development of plans for responding to and recovering from a cyber attack
+• Facilitates the development of plans for responding to and recovering from a cyber attack

-- Increases users’ security awareness
+• Increases users’ security awareness

-- Protects against loss or compromise of sensitive data
+• Protects against loss or compromise of sensitive data

-- Reduces costs associated with security incidents
+• Reduces costs associated with security incidents

 How to get started with a cybersecurity risk assessment